sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Even if no defects are found, it doesn't proof that the system is usable, or complies with the end-user expectations.

-## Development of the Test Plan for a System:
+## Development of the Test Plan

 The first point in a system development, at the testing context, is to define the **Testing Plan** for that, several key points have to be defined:

  - Test planning and control
- - Test analisis and design
+ - Test analysis and design
  - Test implementation and execution
  - Evaluating exit criteria and reporting
  - Test clousure and activities.